What are the benefits of biking? And how do you get started. That’s all coming up in today’s “Fitness Friday.”

 Be sure to wear a helmet!
 I got mine for about $30 and you can spend a little more for aerodynamic designs, but basic gear is fine too

-Some of the brands I like for hydration can be found here, here, here, and here.
-Brands I like for nutrition can be found here, here, here, and here.
+There are lots of options available for hydration and food.
 Of course you can make your own, too.
 Seriously, I love taking pureed fruit on a ride!
 A little bit of protein helps on the ride too, and definitely drink a recovery shake after the long rides to rebuild your glycogen stores.

 What is your cost per month to keep at it?